bascurtiz/orpheusdl-spotify/README.md

 ## Known Limitations

 *   Genre tag will be absent due to Orpheus core model structure.
+*   Only works with [My fork](https://github.com/bascurtiz/orpheusdl) of OrpheusDL